Future plans of the Centre

-Professor V.M.Bala Subramanian, a food engineer at the university has developed a high pressure non thermal food processing technology for preserving juices.
+Professor V.M.Bala Subramanian, a food engineer at GITAM has developed a high-pressure nonthermal food processing technology for preserving juices.

 It is intended to collaborate with Prof.Bala Subramanian in planning projects of common interest.
-Prof.Subramanian has agreed to admit students from GITAM University to work under his guidance.
-We hope that this collaboration would provide expertise and provide excellent opportunity to network with experts from industries and academia faculty exchange and training programmes with international Universities.
+Prof.Subramanian has agreed to admit students from GITAM to work under his guidance.
+We hope that this collaboration would provide expertise and an excellent opportunity for networking with experts from industries and for faculty exchange and training programmes with international universities.

 Village adoption by 2020

-GITAM University envisages at adoption of villages for a comprehensive overall health development of villages in the North Coastal Andhra Pradesh.
+GITAM envisages adoption of villages for comprehensive health development in North Coastal Andhra Pradesh.